Skip to content

 export DISTRIBUTED_WORKERS=localhost:5000,localhost:5001

-Now that we have all workers up and running and the environmental variable is set we can run Daphne.
-We enable the distributed runtime by specifying the flag argument --distributed.
+Now that we have all workers up and running and the environment variable is set, we can run DAPHNE.
+We enable the distributed runtime by specifying the flag --distributed.

-(*) Note that we execute Daphne from the same bash shell we've set up the environmental variable DISTRIBUTED_WORKERS.
+(*) Note that we execute DAPHNE from the same bash shell we've set up the environment variable DISTRIBUTED_WORKERS.

-For now only asynchronous-gRPC is implemented as a distributed backend and selection is hardcoded here.
+For now, only asynchronous gRPC is implemented as a distributed backend and the backend selection is hardcoded in /src/runtime/distributed/coordinator/kernels/DistributedWrapper.h.

 Example

-On one terminal with start up a Distributed Worker:
+On one terminal we start up a distributed worker:

 Started Distributed Worker on `localhost:5000`

-On another terminal we set the environment variable and execute script distributed.daph:
+On another terminal we set the environment variable and execute the script distributed.daph:

 $ export DISTRIBUTED_WORKERS=localhost:5000

-• For now distributed runtime only supports DenseMatrix types and value types double - DenseMatrix<double> (issue #194).
+• For now, the distributed runtime only supports the DenseMatrix data type and the double value type, i.e., DenseMatrix<double> (issue #194).

 • Garbage collection at worker (node) level is not implemented yet.
 This means that after some time the workers can fill up their memory completely, requiring a restart.